International Exchange Students

 Additional Arrival Information

 - International Pre-Orientation: All exchange students will be required to participate in the international student pre-orientation program, designed specifically for new international and exchange students, and an orientation with Off-Campus Study & Exchanges upon arrival at Skidmore.
-The arrival date is Friday, August 23, 2013.
 The schedule will be posted as soon as it is available.
 Please contact OCSE with any questions

 - Pre-Orientation Program (POP) application (optional): The POP programs are designed to offer new students the opportunity to meet other new students and returning student advisors.
-These programs are designed for first-year students, but exchange studnets are also included.
-The programs take place between the international student orientation and the start of classes.
-Some POP programs are held on the Skidmore campus while others are outdoor adventure programs held nearby Skidmore in the Adirondack mountains.
+These programs are designed for first-year students, but exchanges students are also eligible to participate.
+The programs take place between the international student pre-orientation and the start of classes.
+Some POP programs are held on the Skidmore campus while others are outdoor adventure programs held nearby Skidmore in the Adirondack Mountains.
 Students electing to participate in any POP will be required to submit the appropriate payment with his/her application.
 As the POP is optional, the fees to participate are not covered by the exchange.
 Early applications are recommended!
 (You may register starting June 1st)

-All forms should be returned by the indicated deadline to Kendra Nelson in Off-Campus Study & Exchanges (OCSE) at Skidmore College, 815 North Broadway, Saratoga Springs, New York, 12866 U.S.A.
+All forms should be returned by the indicated deadline to Emily Gaul in Off-Campus Study & Exchanges (OCSE) at Skidmore College, 815 North Broadway, Saratoga Springs, New York, 12866 U.S.A.
 Fax +1.518.580.5359.
 You can also send forms by email attachment to firstname.lastname@example.org.
 Contact OCSE with any questions!